 When the Limited Company Pulls Ahead

-At profits above roughly £80,000, the limited company structure typically starts to outperform.
-The reason is marginal rates.
+On full extraction, the 2026/27 rates leave the sole trader ahead at most profit levels.
 A sole trader pays 40% income tax plus 2% Class 4 NI on profits between £50,271 and £125,140, a combined marginal rate of 42%.
-A limited company pays 19% corporation tax, then dividend tax at 33.75% on the extraction.
-The combined effective rate is around 46% on extracted profits, but the company can retain profits within the business and defer extraction to a future year.
+A limited company pays 19% corporation tax, then dividend tax at 35.75% on the extraction, a combined effective rate of around 48% on extracted profits (higher still in the marginal relief band).
+Extracting everything through a company now costs more at the margin than staying a sole trader.

-If you do not need all the profit for personal spending, the limited company lets you leave money in the business, taxed at 19% only, and extract it later when your personal tax rate may be lower.
-That flexibility is valuable for business owners who reinvest or save for retirement.
+The company pulls ahead when you do not need all the profit for personal spending.
+Profit left in the business is taxed at 19% to 25% only, and you can extract it later when your personal tax rate may be lower.
+That flexibility is valuable for business owners who reinvest or save for retirement, and it is the main tax case for incorporation under current rates.

 For a more detailed comparison at your specific profit level, use our online calculators or speak to an accountant who can model your personal circumstances.